Boerboel vs Bohemian Shepherd: Complete Comparison (2026)

 Temperament and Personality Differences

 Personality is where Boerboel and Bohemian Shepherd diverge most clearly.
 Boerboel brings a confident, protective, calm energy to the household, compared to Bohemian Shepherd's friendly, intelligent, active disposition.
 These differences shape every daily interaction.
 In daily life, this means Boerboel owners typically experience a dog that leans toward confident behavior, while Bohemian Shepherd owners find their dog more inclined toward friendly tendencies.
-Neither temperament is objectively better; the right choice depends on your personality and lifestyle preferences.
+Neither is an objectively better temperament; the right pick is the one that suits your lifestyle.

 Best for Families with Children